Tedo Sakhokia: Emigration

 Tedo Sakhokia has lived in a number of European nations throughout the years.
 During the second political emigration (1909-1916), he continued his scientific and political pursuits.
 In 1909 he went from Batumi to Turkey.
 In Hopa he met his Laz friend Bekir-Oghli, and his fellow party member Memed-Beg Abashidze in Trabzon.
-Tedo Sakhokia spent a short time in a Georgian Catholic church in Trabzon before traveling to Brussels via Marseilles and Paris.
+Tedo Sakhokia spent a short time in a Georgian Catholic church in Trabzon before traveling to Brussels via Marseille and Paris.
 Under the Belgian law he became protected and untouchable by the Belgian government from the Russian officials.

 Tedo Sakhokia was assisted by his friend Paliko Kipiani throughout his stay in Belgium.
 Due to his wife's condition, he was unable to take his wife and children to Belgium.
 Tedo Sakhokia studied photography while attending electrical engineering school.
 He worked as a librarian, in a weapon factory, in a chocolate factory, and a number of other jobs while in exile.

 Tedo Sakhokia continued his scientific research throughout his emigration.
 During this time he wrote letters to the Ethnographic Museum of Petrograd regarding Samegrelo and requested materials from his wife.
 Simultaneously, he wrote articles to the editorial offices of a number of Georgian periodicals and newspapers.

 Tedo Sakhokia arrived in England in 1910 as a representative of one of the Chiatura's black stone industries, where he spent a year.
 He met Oliver Wardrop here, and after returning to Brussels, they kept in touch for the next 4–5 years.
 Tedo Sakhokia was allowed to return to Georgia by the Russian Imperial Court in 1916.